kshitijrajsharma/geodjangotemplate/README.md

 2) Bash script of gdal and psycopg2 installation
 3) Postgres database enabled django project
-4) Location as sample model and leaflet configuration for django admin
+4) Location as sample model and leaflet configuration for django admin UPDATE :
+5) Django-restframework-GIS with sample model and Geojson API view

 ### Install Python3, pip and virtualenv first
 ##### Skip this, step if you already have one